Koi Nation: Sonoma County

-In January 2022, the tribe announced a predevelopment agreement with the Chickasaw Nation, a much larger tribe that owns 23 casinos in Oklahoma.
-The agreement calls for Global Gaming Solutions, a wholly-owned Chickasaw business, to manage and operate the proposed facility.
+In January 2022, the tribe announced a pre-development agreement with the Chickasaw Nation, a much larger tribe that owns 23 casinos in Oklahoma.
+The agreement calls for Global Gaming Solutions, a wholly owned Chickasaw business, to manage and operate the proposed facility.
 In February 2022, the tribe announced an agreement with the Northern California Carpenters Union, for the site, which is planned to have 2,500 gaming machines, a 400-room hotel, six restaurant and food service areas, a meeting center and spa, and a live entertainment venue.

+In 2022, the Bureau of Indian Affairs (BIA) began preparation of an Environmental Assessment (EA) to analyze the potential environmental consequences of the proposed fee-to-trust transfer of the Sonoma County property, including a comment period in mid-2022.
+The EA was issued in late 2023; in March 2024, the BIA decided that an environmental impact statement (EIS), a more comprehensive assessment, was required.

-The Bureau of Indian Affairs is expected to conduct a series of hearings later in 2022 to determine whether the Sonoma County property is suitable to convey into federal trust, and whether the project meets the requirements of the Indian Gaming Regulatory Act.
-The final major regulatory step would be to negotiate a gaming compact with the state of California.
+In addition to the EIS, a determination is needed as to whether the project meets the requirements of the Indian Gaming Regulatory Act.
+The final major regulatory step would be for the tribe to negotiate a gaming compact with the state of California.